-Other reporting responsibilities and our fees Page 19 4.
-Other reporting responsibilities and our fees Matters we report by exception The Local Audit and Accountability Act 2014 provides auditors with specific powers where matters come to our attention that, in their judgement, require specific reporting action to be taken.
-Auditors have the power to: - issue a report in the public interest; - make statutory recommendations that must be considered and responded to publicly; - apply to the court for a declaration that an item of account is contrary to the law; and - issue an advisory notice. - We we not exercised any of these statutory reporting powers The 2014 Act also gives rights to local electors and other parties, such as the right to ask questions of the audie and the right to make an objection to an item of account.
+4. Other reporting responsibilities and our fees Matters we report by exception The Local Audit and Accountability Act 2014 provides auditors with specific powers where matters come to our attention that, in their judgement, require specific reporting action to be taken.
+Auditors have the power to: - issue a report in the public interest; - · make statutory recommendations that must be considered and responded to publicly; - · apply to the court for a declaration that an item of account is contrary to the law; and - · issue an advisory notice.

+We have not exercised any of these statutory reporting powers The 2014 Act also gives rights to local electors and other parties, such as the right to ask questions of the auditor and the right to make an objection to an item of account.
 We did not receive any such objections or questions.
 Reporting to the NAO in respect of Whole of Government Accounts consolidation data The NAO, as group auditor, requires us to complete the WGA Assurance Statement in respect of its consolidation data.
 Due to a delay in the provision of group instructions by the NAO we have not yet submitted this return.
+Introduction Audit of the financial statements Commentary on VFM arrangements

 4. Other reporting responsibilities and our fees Fees for work as the Council's auditor We reported our proposed fees for the delivery of our work under the Code of Audit Practice in our Audit Strategy Memorandum presented to the Audit and Governance Committee in April 2022.
-Having completed our work for the 2021/22 financial year, we can confirm that our fees are as follows:.
-Area of work 2020/21 fees 2021/22 fees Planned fee in respect of our work under the Code of Audit Practice £34,425 £34,425 Additional fees in respect of the new VFM approach £9,000 £9,000 Additional fees in respect of the new VFM approach Control of additional work on PPE valuation and pension liability valuation £9,800 £9,800 Total fees £53,225 £53,225 Fees for other work In 2021/22 the Council has engaged Mazars LLP for the following non-audit services: Housing Benefit Assurance - £14,925 plus VAT (2020-21 £14,000 plus VAT)

-Audit of the financial statements

-Commentary on VFM arrangements
+Having completed our work for the 2021/22 financial year, we can confirm that our fees are as follows: Area of work 2020/21 fees 2021/22 fees Planned fee in respect of our work under the Code of Audit Practice £34,425 £34,425 Additional fees in respect of the new VFM approach £9,000 £9,000 Additional fees in respect of additional work on PPE valuation and pension liability valuation £9,800 £9,800 Total fees £53,225 £53,225 Fees for other work In 2021/22 the Council has engaged Mazars LLP for the following non-audit services: Housing Benefit Assurance - £14,925 plus VAT ( 2020-21 £14,000 plus VAT) Introduction Audit of the financial statements Commentary on VFM arrangements

-Other reporting responsibilities and our fees

 Mark Kirkham

 Mazars

+5th Floor

-5th-Floor 3 ^wellington Place Letts LS1 4AP
+3 Wellington Place

+Leeds

+LS14AP

-Mazars is an internationally integrated partnership, specialising in audit, accountancy, advisory, tax and legal services^{}.
+Mazars is an internationally integrated partnership, specialising in audit, accountancy, advisory, tax and legal services\.
 Operating in over 90 countries and territories around the world, we draw on the expertise of 40,400 professionals - 24,400 in Mazars' integrated partnership and 16,000 via the Mazars North America Alliance - to assist clients of all sizes at every stage in their development.

-where permitted under applicable country laws.
+\where permitted under applicable country laws.